Niraaaliii/Task-Management-System-A-Spring-Boot-and-MySQL-Based-Solution/README.md

 Once the application is running, you can access it at `http://localhost:8080`.

-## API Documentation

-The API documentation for the To-do list application is available at `http://localhost:8080/v2/api-docs`.

 ## Testing

 The To-do list application can be tested using Postman.